-But many of us forget about what happens after customer fulfilment.
+But many of us forget about what happens after customer fulfillment.
 Without realizing it, we often neglect the post-purchase aspect of our supply chain - and that can be costly.

 Your return rate can have a massively negative impact on your online business.
 Even if revenues and total sales volumes are high, all of that work is erased once a customer returns the product.
 A single return does not just cost you revenue, but in fact, increases your expenses in a variety of ways:

 1. Loss of Sale - Your original profits are reversed.

 2. Outgoing Costs - You must pay the expenses related to the original order fulfilment (e.g. shipping and courier services).

 3. Return Costs - You may choose to pay for the cost of return shipping.
 While the product ships back, you eat the cost for inspection, restocking, and refund delivery.